Your Guide to Planning, Planting, and Growing Snowdrops

 The snowdrop’s Latin name is Galanthus, meaning milk-white flower.
 From a distance, all snowdrops look pretty much the same.
 But on closer inspection there are subtle variations in flower size, shape and markings.
 The most commonly available species are Galanthus nivalis and Galanthus ikarieae, but there are now hundreds of named cultivars.
 The introduction of new varieties is fueled by an active international community of snowdrop enthusiasts who refer to themselves as “galanthophiles”.

-Snowdrops may be planted as bulbs in the fall, or as plants, in the spring.
+Snowdrops may be planted in the fall as bulbs, or in the spring as plants.
 The bulbs are small and should be planted 2 to 3” deep and 2 to 3” apart.
 For best results, purchase bulbs by mail for fall delivery and plant immediately upon arrival so they don't dry out.

-In England, snowdrops are typically dug and divided in the spring, right after they finish blooming and are sold “in the green.”
-Here in the US, it's unusual to see snowdrops offered as plants.
+In England, snowdrops are typically available in the spring as plants that have been dug and divided immediately after blooming.
+Here in the US, it's unusual to see snowdrops offered as plants "in the green".
 But if you can locate a gardener with a good amount of snowdrops, they may be willing to let you dig up a few clumps and transplant them into your own garden.
 Shop for snowdrop bulbs HERE.

 Snowdrops grow best in cool climates (hardiness zones 3 to 7).
 They enjoy full sun to light shade and rich, well-drained soil.
-Snowdrops are only 4 to 6” tall, so are usually planted in clumps to get a bigger impact.
-They can be grown beneath shade trees and deciduous shrubs, at the front of flower beds or in woodlands, stream sides and other natural settings.
-To get extra-early flowers, plant the bulbs on a sunny, south-facing slope.
+The flowers are small and only 4 to 6” tall, so planting them in groups ensures a bigger impact.
+Snowdrops can be grown beneath shade trees and deciduous shrubs, at the front of flower beds, in woodlands, along the banks of a stream and other natural settings.
+For extra-early flowers, plant the bulbs on a sunny, south-facing slope.

 Snowdrops are often combined with other early-flowering bulbs such as crocus, winter aconite, chionodoxa and scilla siberica.
 All of these bulbs are good naturalizers and will bloom year after year with little or no attention.